-The two veterinarians at All Creatures Great and Small, Dr. Sabra Thomas and Dr. Justin Vaughn, work with support staff members who are cross trained as receptionists and veterinary technicians/assistants.
+The three veterinarians at All Creatures Great and Small, Dr. Sabra Thomas, Dr. Justin Vaughn and Dr. Jessica Bailes, work with support staff members who are cross trained as receptionists and veterinary technicians/assistants.
 You will be seeing the same people every time you come in our doors and talking to the same people every time you call the clinic.
 We all participate in making your pet’s visit to our facility as stress-free and safe as possible.
 All staff members participate in ongoing education and have differing areas of expertise.
 And of course we cannot forget about our “greeters” – Vladimir and Sunshine, who are ready and willing to address your every need!!

 Dr. Sabra Thomas

 Dr. Thomas graduated from Oregon State University with a Doctor of Veterinary Medicine degree in 1997.
 She has worked as a vet in the Corvallis and surrounding area since graduation, both in mixed animal medicine (pets and farm animals) and emergency small animal medicine and surgery.

 She has lived in Corvallis since 1984, on the same piece of property where the clinic is now located.
 Her first job in this town was at Anderson’s Sporting Goods where she was in charge of the backpacking/mountaineering department.
 She worked there for 3 years prior to obtaining a job at the Corvallis Fire department as a Firefighter/ Paramedic.
 She worked at CFD for 6 years before finally pursuing her passion in veterinary medicine.
 Her current animal family consists of two horses, a pony, several cats and a dog.